Fair Housing in Minnesota

 What should I do if my Fair Housing rights were violated and I experienced discrimination?

-You may file a complaint with the U.S. Department of Housing and Urban Development (HUD) by calling 1.800.765.9372 or write a letter of complaint to HUD.
+You may file a complaint with the U.S. Department of Housing and Urban Development (HUD) by calling 1.800.765.9372, filing a complaint online, or writing a letter of complaint to HUD.
 Include in your letter:

 - Your name and address